Repeals the protest-free buffer zone around reproductive health facilities.

 -NH Constitution, Part I, Article 22

 Legal cases in New Hampshire since the passing of the Article 22 amendment have mainly upheld the exemptions outlined above on the national level.
-These include

 In more recent years, there have been several significant cases related to the interpretation of lawful restrictions on free speech in New Hampshire, including: